ACONCAGUA CME 2021

 SIMULATED MOUNTAIN RESCUE

-Andes Mountain Guides will demonstrate “packaging” a patient on the mountain, crevasse rescue techniques and rigging for raising and lowering
+Andes Mountain Guides will demonstrate “packaging” a patient on the mountain, transportation techniques, and rigging for raising and lowering

 BACKCOUNTRY WATERBORNE ILLNESSES and WATER DISINFECTION